how do i write an affidavit how do i write an affidavit

 How can one ensure the admissibility of an affidavit in court?

 To ensure admissibility, the affidavit must be factually accurate, clear, and follow a structured format.
 It requires notarization to be legally binding and must comply with local laws.
-Verifying information, using consistent language, and avoiding fabrication are crucial.
+Verifying information, using consistent language, and avoiding fabrication is crucial.

 What are common types of affidavits?